dynobase-icon

 Step 3 - Provision necessary infrastructure

-But, that's not all.
+But that's not all.
 We have our DynamoDB table, but we don't have:

-• Reference to that table
+• A reference to that table

 Step 4 - Application Code